 Another big upside to starting early – you’ll be able to file early, and if you’re getting a refund, that means money in your pocket that much sooner.

 For those of you who only have very basic taxes to do – employment income and not much else – there’s free tax software that can help you find tax benefits at a glance, and file without too much effort.
 This free software might not give you the detailed breakdown of benefits that a professional accountant might be able to, but for very simple returns it’s often a perfectly suitable way to do your taxes.

 If ever there was a year to get help with your tax returns, this is the one.
 Generally, the more complex your sources of income are, the more complex your tax return will be.
 From various government benefits, to assets having been sold and purchased in order to keep business running as smoothly as possible, there are going to be a lot of complicated tax returns this year.

 There are those of you who are reading this who know that your tax return is going to be much more complicated this year.
 Save yourself the stress and time – time is money, after all.
-Get a professional to help you with your return, and take a load off of your mind.
+Get Compass Accounting to help you with your return, and take a load off of your mind.